textpattern/textpattern.github.io/tags/shortcodes/aside-quote-shortcode.md

 ## The shortcode using tag integration concept

-As described in the [Integated tag notation](https://docs.textpattern.io/tags/tag-basics/integrated-tag-notation) doc, you can even use the concept of markup _integration_ (making the HTML as global Textpattern tag attributes) to reduce overall markup volume of the shortcode, though you may think it’s a trade-off with the resulting short-tag used.
+As described in the [Integrated tag notation](https://docs.textpattern.io/tags/tag-basics/integrated-tag-notation) doc, you can even use the concept of markup _integration_ (making the HTML as global Textpattern tag attributes) to reduce overall markup volume of the shortcode.

 For example, the following is yet another way to build the aside-quote form: